marssa/demonstrator-jquerymobile/README.txt

-Demonstrator Front end based on jQuery Mobile
+the DemonStrator Front-end based on jQuery Mobile